Scholarships & Bursaries

-Up to twelve (12) bursaries of $1000 each, to students who graduate from the BC Public School System
+Up to ten (10) awards of $1000 each, to students who graduate from the BC Public School System.
+Applications are ONLY accepted between January 1st and March 31st.

 How does it work?

-The British Columbia Retired Principals’ and Vice-Principals’ Association (BCRPVPA) awards up to twelve (12) bursaries/scholarships, in the amount of $1000 each, to students who graduate from the BC public school system and who are continuing their education at an accredited post-secondary institution.
+The British Columbia Retired Principals’ and Vice-Principals’ Association (BCRPVPA) awards up to ten (10) bursaries/scholarships, in the amount of $1000 each, to students who graduate from the BC public school system and who are continuing their education at an accredited post-secondary institution.
 (Students planning a “gap year” should apply in the year in which they register in a post-secondary program.)

 Requirements